noodlefrenzy/node-amqp10/api/README.md

 as needed and behind the scenes it will do the appropriate work to setup and teardown connections, sessions, and links and manage flow.
-The code does its best to avoid exposing AMQP-specific types and attempts to convert them where possible, but on the off-chance you need to speak AMQP-specific (e.g. to set a filter to a described-type), you can use node-amqp-encoder and the Translator adapter to convert it to our internal types.
+The code does its best to avoid exposing AMQP-specific types and attempts to convert them where possible, but on the off-chance you need to speak AMQP-specific (e.g. to set a filter to a described-type), you can use node-amqp-encoder and the translator adapter to convert it to our internal types.
 See simple_eventhub_test.js for an example.

 Configuring AMQPClient is done through a Policy class.
 By default, DefaultPolicy will be used - it assumes AMQP defaults wherever possible, and for values with no spec-defined defaults it tries to assume something reasonable (e.g. timeout, max message size).